Everything you wanted to know about camping...but were afraid to ask

 For the safety and enjoyment of all Festival campers, alcohol is not permitted outside of the licensed venue area.
 This means no alcohol in the camping or parking areas.
 Read our alcohol policy in full.

 No dumping of grey or waste water on Festival property.
-If you should need your wastewater holding tank pumped, RV pumping will be available on-site for $50.
-Flag down the A-Company driver or call 208-362-3000 to make a reservation.
-Cash and Cards accepted.
+If you should need your wastewater holding tank pumped, RV pumping will be available on-site.
+Contact information and operating hours will become available the month prior to the Festival.

 Pets are allowed on a leash in your campsite.
 Campers are expected to clean up after their pets.
 Animals are absolutely, under no circumstances, to be left inside vehicles (RVs, trailers, and campers are fine if they’re cool; use your judgement).
 It is far too hot.
 Nothing will corral a posse of angry, animal-loving country music fans faster than a dying dog in a hot car.
 Plus, we’ll kick you out faster than you can spit.